lucaspar/uv-demo/README.md

-    gact-pull-request # Run the GitHub Actions workflow for pull requests [alias: gact-pr] gact-release      # Run the GitHub Actions workflow for release install           # Install pre-commit hooks and development project dependencies with uv pre-commit        # Run pre-commit hooks on all files publish           # Build and publish the package to PyPI serve-coverage    # Serve the coverage report with a simple HTTP server test              # Simple execution of tests with coverage
+    gact-pull-request # Run the GitHub Actions workflow for pull requests [alias: gact-pr] gact-release      # Run the GitHub Actions workflow for release install           # Install pre-commit hooks and development project dependencies with uv pre-commit        # Run pre-commit hooks on all files [alias: check] publish           # Build and publish the package to PyPI serve-coverage    # Serve the coverage report with a simple HTTP server test              # Simple execution of tests with coverage